 I’ve gathered some of the landmarks and highlights I consider important to see in Alfama.

 If you’re looking for what to see in Alfama during your walk in Alfama.
 You should begin the walk, starting by visiting the Castelo São Jorge, the St George’s Castle.
 Back in time, this monument was to defend and protect the city.
 It is a very well preserved castle as it was recovered in the late 20th century, so you can actually see how the walls were built.
 It is an extremely fun place for kids (and grown-ups) as you get to discover the old castle and let imagination take over!
-The São Jorge Castle stands on the highest hill of Lisbon, so it offers the greatest view ever over the city!
+The São Jorge Castle stands on the highest hill of Lisbon, so it offers one of the greatest view ever over the city!